Mamaga Ametor Hoebuadzu II: Chieftaincy

 Barbara Peace Atiboly was installed as queen mother of the Alavanyo traditional area on 15 January 2006 at Alavanyo Kpeme, where she was given the title Mama Ametor Hoebuadzu II.
 From the early days of her chieftaincy till date, she has sought to bridge the gap between tradition and culture on one hand, and contemporary opportunities for social and economic development on the other.
 She has organised several events and trainings with a view to address the needs of communities in Volta region, especially Alavanyo.
 Past events and interventions she has organised include entrepreneurship trainings, sourcing and distribution of textbooks, and delivery of hospital beds to some clinics in the Hohoe Municipality.
 She has also paid keen interest to well-being of women and children.

 Developmental works

 She spearheaded the construction of a maternity and child health center in Alavanyo- Dzogbedze to provide health care services to the community, and to help reduce pregnancy related deaths and infant mortality.

-Women traditional leaders such as Mama Ametor Hoebuadzu IIare being studied in a University of Ghana project titled "Women and Political Participation in Africa: A comparative Study of Representation and Role of Female chiefs".
-This project is funded by the Andrew W. Mellon Foundation and is based at the University of Ghana.
-In this project, a mixed-methods approach is adopted to comparatively study women's representation in the institution of chieftaincy and their influence on women's rights and wellbeing in Botswana, Ghana, Liberia, and South Africa.
-Lead researchers on the project, Peace A. Medie, Adriana A. E Biney, Amanda Coffie and Cori Wielenga, have also published an opinion piece titled "Women traditional leaders could help make sure the pandemic message is heard" in The Conversation news, which discusses how women traditional leaders can educate their subjects on COVID-19.

-Funding from the British Academy has enabled Peace.
-A. Medie to continue working on this project.